SandeR2012/explore-flask/chapters/views.md

 ```
 \end{codelisting}

-Listing~\ref{code:stack_decorators} shows an example using our custom decorator and the `@login_required` decorator from the Flask-Login extension.
+Listing~\ref{code:stack_demo} shows an example using our custom decorator and the `@lo\-gin_required` decorator from the Flask-Login extension.
 We can use multiple decorators by stacking them.

 \begin{codelisting}
 \label{code:stack_decorators}